 Skip to main content

-By M. Terry Coffey, Ph.D., Industry Expert; Udayan Joshi, Digital Solutions Architect, Hitachi Global Social Innovation Business; and Brad Howard, Ph.D., Analytics Subject Matter Expert, Hitachi Global Social Innovation Business
+By M. Terry Coffey, Ph.D., Industry Expert; Udayan Joshi, Director of Solution Architecture, Global Social Innovation Business, Hitachi America, Ltd.; and Brad Howard, Ph.D., Analytics Subject Matter Expert, Global Social Innovation Business, Hitachi America, Ltd.;

 To succeed, the industry must make improvements at every point of the value chain — from production and harvest to transportation, distribution and storage — to optimize output and reduce waste.
 In addition to improvements across the individual functions of the value chain, digital technology enables enhanced integration across these silos of innovation.
 Digital technologies and the internet of things (IoT) are driving a transformation through smart agriculture solutions that help farmers do more with less.
 For example, sensors and other IoT-enabled devices gather volumes of critical data in real time.
 These devices include video solutions that gather data for animal monitoring, drones and robots that assess crop quality and growth, and more.
 New technologies are also being developed to enhance and automate processes traditionally performed by people, especially in food processing, where it is essential to prepare food products safely for storage and distribution to market.
 With IoT devices and automation, immense amounts of data can be collected quickly and accurately.
 The rapid analysis of this real-time data can then be used to make decisions faster, and to guide precise adjustments to operational processes.
 Additionally, data analytics can lead to the discovery of patterns and longer-term opportunities for fundamental optimization of these operational processes.
 When farmers have accessible, complete and accurate real-time data and analytics-driven insights, they can make informed decisions quickly on a broad level to drive improved outcomes in food production across every aspect of the agriculture ecosystem.